MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 ## Deprecation timeline

 > [!NOTE]
-> Any future dates and timelines are approximate and may change as we develop our plans further. see [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=) for the most current information.
+> Any future dates and timelines are approximate and may change as we develop our plans further.
+See [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=) for the most current information.

 ### Worldwide service